Little Foot: Characteristics

-StW 573 (Little Foot) is considered to be a nearly complete case of an Australopithecus female specimen that provides plenty of information on this once obscure species that helps advance perspective on them.
-A skull is included.
+StW 573 (Little Foot) is a nearly complete case of an Australopithecus female specimen, including the skull, that provides plenty of information on this once obscure species that helps advance perspective on them.
 In the discovery of the cast, there was evidence of dental use where it shows to be prominent.
-Its resemblances can be drawn to other cases found in South Africa, such as that of A. afarensis.
-This is a female, 1.20-1.30 meters tall, whose lower limbs are longer than her upper limbs.
-Her hips are modern and capable of transmitting great forces from her legs, and her hands were very large.
-Their body suggests a bipedal gait and, at the same time, they had a great ability to climb trees.
-Morphological characteristics of StW 573's fossil are the complete limb lengths that conclude that StW 573 stood roughly to the height of 4 feet and that they exhibited forms of bipedalism due to the length of their legs.
-Although, it is also prominent that StW 573 displays many features that other apes present such as a S shaped curve in their collarbone along with a ventral bar.
-Other fragments of the cast such as the pectoral girdle and a high ridge of StW 573's shoulder blades suggest that they had a strong upper body to support their weight while they hang from branches and climb trees.
-Overall this cast indicates various examples found in what one might consider human and other primates as they exhibit concepts of walking upright, early bipedalism, and locomotion through the trees.
+Resemblances can be drawn to other cases found in South Africa, such as that of A. afarensis.
+The specimen is a female, 1.20-1.30 meters tall, whose lower limbs are longer than its upper limbs.
+Its hips are modern and capable of transmitting great force from its legs, and its hands are very large.
+Its body suggests a bipedal gait and, at the same time, that it had a great ability to climb trees.
+Morphological characteristics of StW 573's fossil are the complete limb lengths that demonstrate that StW 573 stood roughly to the height of 4 feet and that it exhibited forms of bipedalism due to the length of its legs.
+Although, StW 573 also prominently displays many features that other apes present such as an S-shaped curve in its collarbone along with a ventral bar.
+Other fragments of the cast such as the pectoral girdle and the high ridge of StW 573's shoulder blades suggest that it had a strong upper body to support its weight while it hung from branches and climbed trees.
+Overall this cast shows characteristics found in both human and other primates as it exhibits signs of walking upright, early bipedalism, and locomotion through the trees.

 Classification

 First, the discovery (archive No. STW 573) was not assigned to any particular species in the genus Australopithecus.
 In the first description in July 1995 it was said, "The bones are probably an early member of Australopithecus africanus or another early species of hominids".
 After 1998, when a part of the skull had been discovered and uncovered, Clarke pointed out now that the fossils were probably associated with the genus Australopithecus, but whose 'unusual features' do not match any Australopithecus species previously described.

 Clarke now suggests that Little Foot does not belong to the species Australopithecus afarensis or Australopithecus africanus, but to a unique Australopithecus species previously found at Makapansgat and Sterkfontein Member Four, Australopithecus prometheus.
+However, this name is a nomen nudum.

 Following the discovery of the approximately two million year old Australopithecus sediba, which had been discovered just 15 km away from Sterkfontein in the Malapa northern cave in the year 2008, the assumption was made that an ancestor of Australopithecus could be sediba.
 As with any new discovery, there is always an argument between the lumpers and splitters.